seahorn/seahorn.github.io/_posts/2019-07-04-seahorn-ebpf.md

 All these limitations are well known by eBPF developers.
 As an example, we quote here Jakub Sitnicki from CloudFlare:

-> "If you've spent any time using eBPF, you must have experienced first hand the
+> If you've spent any time using eBPF, you must have experienced first
-> dreaded eBPF verifier.
-It's a merciless judge of all eBPF code that will reject any
+> hand the dreaded eBPF verifier.
+It's a merciless judge of all eBPF
-> programs that it deems not worthy of running in kernel-space."
+> code that will reject any programs that it deems not worthy of
+> running in kernel-space.

 To mitigate all these problems, we propose a new solution based on